SuperOfficeDocs/superoffice-docs/docs/en/search-options/selection/learn/update/add-remove-members-static.md

 # Add and remove members in static selections

-When you have [created a static selection][1], you can always add additional members to that selection.
+When you have created a static selection, you can always add additional members to that selection.
 This can be done from any list containing the relevant records, such as search results and section tabs.

 > [!TIP]
 > You can also [copy members from another selection][3].